brimdata/zed/zng/docs/zson.md

 ```
 |{ {<key>, <value>}, {<key>, <value>}, ... }|
 ```
-A type decorator applied to an map can either be one element, referring to a map type, or two elements referring to the type of the keys and type of the values.
+A type decorator applied to a map can either be one element, referring to a map type, or two elements referring to the type of the keys and type of the values.

 A map value may be empty.
 An empty map value without a type decorator is